-The life of an EV battery is not over when it has finished its first life of powering a car.
+Nissan EV batteries offer high performance even after being used in cars.
 As more and more customers switch to EVs, the supply of batteries capable of secondary use is expected to increase significantly.
 In 2010, Nissan, as an EV pioneer, joined forces with Sumitomo Corp. to establish 4R Energy Corp., which specializes in repurposing lithium-ion batteries.
-The intention is to fully utilize resources by promoting the four Rs of lithium-ion batteries-reuse, resell, refabricate and recycle-with the aim of building an efficient cycle of battery use.
+The intention is to fully utilize resources by promoting the four Rs of lithium-ion batteries-reuse, resell, refabricate and recycle with the aim of building an efficient cycle of battery use.